gubsocosta/nodejs-env/README.md

-# Simple Development Enviroment with docker + nodeJS + MongoDB
+# Simple JS Development Enviroment with docker + nodeJS + MongoDB + mongo-express

+nodeJS: is a JS interpreter

+MongoDB: is a general-purpose, document-oriented, high-perfomance database

+mongo-express: is a Web-based MongoDB admin interface, written with Node.js and express

+## Getting Started

 Before starting the application, copy the ".env.example", localized in the root directory, and paste the new file with name ".env".